 - Technology license agreements typically consist of non-refundable upfront license fees, annual minimum access fees or royalty payments.
 Non-refundable upfront license fees and annual minimum payments received with separable stand-alone values are recognized when the technology is transferred or accessed, provided that the technology transferred or accessed is not dependent on the outcome of our continuing research and development efforts. - Government grants, which support our research efforts in specific projects, generally provide for reimbursement of approved costs as defined in the notices of grants.
 Grant revenue is recognized when associated project costs are incurred.

 Operating Subsidiary

-We conduct some of our operations through our subsidiary, Ingenex, Inc. At September 30, 2006, we owned 81% of Ingenex (assuming the conversion of all preferred stock to common stock).
+At March 31, 2007, we owned 81% of Ingenex (assuming the conversion of all preferred stock to common stock).

 Recent Accounting Pronouncements